developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ### Voice Input

-When voice input is mapped to a field, the app listens for spoken input, converts the input to text and populates the field with the converted data. **Note**: Optionally use [Data Formatting Input](#dataformatting) to add ENTER or TAB characters to automatically advance the cursor after the field is populated with acquired data.
+**When mapping voice input to a field**, the app listens for spoken input when the field gains focus, converts the input to text and populates the field with the converted data. **Optionally, use [Data Formatting Input](#dataformatting) to add ENTER or TAB characters** to automatically advance the cursor after the field is populated with acquired data.

 #### Supported Parameters: